1872 United States presidential election: Republican Party nomination

 At the convention the Republicans nominated President Ulysses S. Grant for re-election, but nominated Senator Henry Wilson from Massachusetts for vice president instead of the incumbent Schuyler Colfax, although both were implicated in the Crédit Mobilier scandal which erupted two months after the Republican convention.
 Others, who had grown weary of the corruption of the Grant administration, bolted to form the Liberal Republican Party.

 The opposition fusion nominations

 In the hope of defeating Grant, the Democratic Party endorsed the nominees of the Liberal Republican Party.

 Liberal Republican Party nomination

 An influential group of dissident Republicans split from the party to form the Liberal Republican Party in 1870.
-At the party's only national convention, held in Cincinnati in 1872, New York Tribune editor and former representative Horace Greeley was nominated for president on the sixth ballot, defeating Charles Francis Adams Sr..
+At the party's only national convention, held in Cincinnati in 1872, New York Tribune editor and former representative Horace Greeley defeated Charles Francis Adams Sr. on the sixth ballot, winning the nomination for president.
 Missouri Governor Benjamin Gratz Brown was nominated for vice president on the second ballot.